sverrirs/jekyll-paginate-v2/README.md

 ## Configuration overrides

-All of the configuration elements from the `_config.yml` file can be overwritten in the pagination template pages.
+All of the configuration elements from the `_config.yml` file can be overwritten in the pagination pages.
 E.g. if you want one category page to have different permalink structure simply override the item like so

 ``` yml
 pagination: